-The Columbans are a missionary society of priests who work in 15 countries: Australia, New Zealand, Brazil, Britain, Chile, China, Fiji, Ireland, Japan, Korea, Pakistan, Peru, Philippines, Taiwan and the United States.
-St Columbans Mission was formally founded in 1918 and takes its name from St Columban, Ireland's sixth century missionary to Europe.
+The Columbans are a missionary society of priests who work in 16 countries including: Australia, New Zealand, Fiji, Britain, Ireland, China, Japan, Korea, Myanmar (former Burma), Philippines, Taiwan, Pakistan, Chile, Peru, Brazil, and the United States.
+St Columbans Mission Society was formally founded in 1918 and takes its name from St Columban, Ireland's sixth century missionary to Europe.

-The Columbans work in cooperation with Columban Sisters and lay people from a standpoint of solidarity with the poor and the integrity of creation.
+Columban Fathers work in cooperation with lay people and Columban Sisters from a standpoint of solidarity with the poor and integrity of creation.
 Solidarity with the poor means that we recognise the moral challenge of worldwide and local poverty.
 It means supporting the struggle of the poor for real participation and against injustice.

-- To promote justice, peace and creation from a standpoint of solidarity with the poor.
+- Promote Justice, Peace and Integrity of Creation from a standpoint of solidarity with the poor.

-- To promote dialogue between Christians and those from all other religious traditions.
+- Promote dialogue between Christians and those from all other religious traditions.

-- To help local Churches grow into evangelising communities open to all peoples.
+- Help local Churches grow into evangelising communities open to all peoples.

-- To establish the Church where the gospel has not been preached.
+- Establish the Church where the Gospel has not been preached.

 Within this framework, we often find ourselves working with and accompanying people who are suffering great injustices.
-We believe that the gospel of Jesus Christ demands that his followers i.e. the Church, challenge the scandals of poverty and violence.
+We believe that the Gospel of Jesus Christ demands that his followers, the Church, challenge the scandals of poverty, suffering, exploitation and violence.

 Download the Who are the Columbans? brochure.